Blow Out: Plot

 To help Jack investigate McRyan's murder, Sally steals Karp's film, which, when synced to Jack's audio, clearly reveals the gunshot that precipitated the blow-out.
 Nevertheless, nobody believes Jack's story and a seemingly widespread conspiracy immediately silences his every move.
 Local talk-show host Frank Donahue asks to interview Jack on air and release his tapes, to which Jack eventually agrees.
 Burke follows the development by tapping Jack's phone, calls Sally as Donahue, and asks her to meet him at a train station with the tapes.
 When Sally tells Jack about Donahue's call, he becomes suspicious.
 He copies the audio tapes, but is unable to copy the film before Sally's meeting.

 Shadowing a wired Sally from a distance, Jack is alarmed to see that his supposed contact is actually Burke.
 Immediately realizing that she is in danger, Jack attempts to warn her, but she and Burke slip out of range and into a parade.
 Jack manically dashes across the city, attempting to head them off and rescue her, but crashes his Jeep into the window of a department store and is incapacitated.
 By the time he awakens in a parked ambulance, Burke has stolen the film from Sally and thrown it into a river.
-Still listening in on his earpiece, Jack spots Burke attacking her on a rooftop, startles him and ultimately stabs him to death with his own weapon, but shockingly discovers that Sally has already been strangled, cradling her lifeless corpse in his arms.
+Still listening in on his earpiece as he races to find them, Jack spots Burke attacking her on a rooftop, startles him and stabs him to death with his own weapon, but is ultimately too late to save Sally, and cradles her lifeless body in his arms.

 Burke's death, combined with the loss of the film, ties up the last loose end.
 Jack's audio tapes alone are deemed insufficient to prove that a gunshot occurred.
 Jack obsessively replays the recording of Sally's voice and incorporates her dying scream in Co-ed Frenzy.
 Ecstatic at having found the perfect scream, Sam replays the audio, forcing Jack to cover his ears.